 3 Dimensions of Holistic Learning

-These 3 dimensions allow me to with students holistically and consciously:
+3 dimensions for working with students holistically and consciously:

 1 - KNOWING the student is the first step in order to create personalized plans for achieving each student's goals.

 2 - GROWING skillsets is achieved through progress assessment, project management, and metrics analysis.
-I impart not only the knowledge, but the method for reaching your goals.
+I impart not only the knowledge, but the methods for learning and growth.

 3 - SUPPORTING each student's overall well-being to enhance their ability to be engaged life-long learners.